Chapter 29:

 The others moved on without question.
 I followed her into the storage area without complaint.
 The moment we were alone, she grabbed my arm urgently and whispered.

-Before I could think about who might notice my absence, who might be watching, or how this would look if it became another spectacle, I was already moving.
+Before I could think about who might notice my absence, who might be watching, or how this would look if it became another spectacle, I was already running.

-I stood across the street from her building, half-hidden beneath the shadow of the convenience store awning, keeping my distance carefully measured.
-Far enough that I wouldn’t be seen.
-Far enough that I wouldn’t be tempted to knock on her door.
-Far enough that I could convince myself this was restraint rather than cowardice.
+I stood across the street from her building, half-hidden beneath the shadow of the convenience store awning.
+I was far enough that I wouldn’t be seen.
+Safe enough distance that I wouldn’t be tempted to knock on her door.

 The church had been chaos.
 Endless summons, closed-door meetings, quiet looks heavy with implication.
 Words like prudence, discernment, and image were spoken often and meant little.
 My phone had been confiscated for a time.
 Fasting was encouraged.
 Reflection was mandated.
 Distance was assumed.